SurajVishwakarma333/MQTT-AndroidStudio/README.md

 ![connected](https://user-images.githubusercontent.com/101108540/174593956-c63b1a5f-ffc0-43f5-87c7-c01f9c5d5d1a.jpg)

-# Q. Wanted to send data from MQTT to android App ?.
+# Q. Wanted to receive data from MQTT to android App ?.

 - Example of Topic in my program: